redpesk-labs/red-pak/QA/REDPAK.CNF.md

-# Rednode configuration
+# REDNODE configuration

-Rednode configuration files fully decribe a rednode.
+*REDNODE* configuration files fully decribe a *REDNODE*.

-However because rednodes can be nested together in a hierarchical tree structure, the real excution environment of a rednode also include configuration of the rednodes that it belongs to, recursively.
+However because *REDNODE*s can be nested together in a hierarchical tree structure, the real excution environment of a *REDNODE* also include configuration of the *REDNODE*s that it belongs to, recursively.

+## Notation

+Configuration files are structured by the use of nested maps (or dictionnaries) and list of values.
+In the remaining of that document, the entries are referenced using common notation for path in such structured data.
+This chapter details that notation.

+In a map, the entries are referenced using dot.
+Then if `A` is a map, `A.B` is the entry in `A` of name `B`.

+The root of configurations is a map, then its entries should be noted `<ROOT>.X` but for simplicity they are merely noted `X` and the default root is implicit.

 ## Processing